Nikhil Churamani

 profile_pic.jpg

-I am a Post-Doctoral Research Associate at the Computer Laboratory, University of Cambridge, working with Prof Hatice Gunes at the Affective Intelligence and Robotics (AFAR) Lab.
-My research focusses on Continual Learning for Social and Affective Robots, aimed towards enabling lifelong adaptability in robots operating in real and open-world settings.
-In particular, my work focuses on embedding robots with a personalised and continually adaptive understanding of human behaviour, allowing them to learn socially and contextually appropriate behaviours in human-centred environments.
+Previously, I was a Post-Doctoral Research Associate at the Computer Laboratory, University of Cambridge, working with Prof Hatice Gunes at the Affective Intelligence and Robotics (AFAR) Lab.
+My research focussed on Continual Learning for Social and Affective Robots, aimed towards enabling lifelong adaptability in robots operating in real and open-world settings.
+In particular, my work focused on embedding robots with a personalised and continually adaptive understanding of human behaviour, allowing them to learn socially and contextually appropriate behaviours in human-centred environments.

-My current post-doctoral work, funded by Google under the GIG Grant, focuses on Federated Continual Learning of Socially Appropriate Robot Behaviours where I am exploring how social robots can adapt to differences in social norms, learning from each others’ experience, in a federated manner.
+My post-doctoral work, funded by Google under the GIG Grant, focused on Federated Continual Learning of Socially Appropriate Robot Behaviours where I was exploring how social robots can adapt to differences in social norms, learning from each others’ experience, in a federated manner.

 I completed my PhD at Trinity Hall, University of Cambridge.
 My doctoral work titled, Continual Learning for Affective Robotics was funded by the EPSRC International Doctoral Scholarship and the Premium Research Studentship of the Computer Lab, University of Cambridge.
 My other research interests include Deep Learning, Computer Vision, Neuro-inspired AI, and Human-Robot Interaction.